 Netgear Nighthawk XR1000: Overal excellent performance

 Like most Netgear routers, the XR1000 doesn’t have a lot to offer in Wi-Fi customization.
-You can only set both of the band to work in “up to” Wi-Fi speeds, and there’s no reason why you don’t pick the highest numbers, which are 4800 Mbps and 600 Mbps for the 5 GHz and 2.4 GHz bands, respectively.
+You can only set both of the bands to work in “up to” Wi-Fi speeds, and there’s no reason why you don’t pick the highest numbers, which are 4800 Mbps and 600 Mbps for the 5 GHz and 2.4 GHz bands, respectively.

 Fast Wi-Fi throughputs and larger coverage

-As for real-world Wi-Fi speeds, I was able to get my 2×2 Wi-Fi 6 clients connected at 2.4 Gbps, and the router delivered comparable performance to the Asus RT-AX82U, which is quite excellent.
+As for real-world Wi-Fi speeds, I was able to get my 2×2 Wi-Fi 6 clients connected at 2.4 Gbps, and the router delivered a comparable performance to the Asus RT-AX82U, which is quite excellent.

 The XR1000 passed my three-day stress test with no issue at all.
 There was no disconnection.
 And the router proved to be quite excellent in coverage.
-It had a slightly more extended range than the Asus RT-AX82U, about the same as that of the Asus RT-AX86U.
+It had a slightly more extended range than the Asus RT-AX82U, about the same as the Asus RT-AX86U.

 It’s hard to determine a router’s coverage concretely, but if you have a home of some 2000 ft2 (186 m2) or smaller, the Netgear XR1000 will likely be able to blanket it when placed in the middle.

 There was one area where the Netgear XR1000 outdid the Asus RT-AX82U, in my experience.
 It proved to be much faster in network-attached storage (NAS) performance when hosting an external storage device.

 I tested it with the latest WD My Passport SSD, and via a Gigabit connection, it registered the sustained copy speeds of 80 MB/s and 104 MB/s for writing and reading, respectively.
 Those are fast enough to qualify the router as a mini NAS server.